azavea/raster-vision/docs/usage/basics.rst

     Tutorial: :doc:`tutorials/reading_raster_data`

 A :class:`~raster_source.raster_source.RasterSource` represents a source of raster data for a scene.
 It is used to retrieve small windows of raster data (or *chips*) from larger scenes.
-It can also be used of to subset image channels (i.e. bands) as well as do more complex transformations using :mod:`RasterTransformers <rastervision.core.data.raster_transformer>`.
+It can also be used to subset image channels (i.e. bands) as well as do more complex transformations using :mod:`RasterTransformers <rastervision.core.data.raster_transformer>`.
 You can even combine bands from multiple sources using a :class:`~raster_source.multi_raster_source.MultiRasterSource`.

 .. seealso::